flujoo/flujoo.github.io/content/en/three-types-of-music-analysis.md

 In this example, from a to d, structurally unimportant notes are removed gradually, and the deep structure is revealed.
 Conversely, from d to a, by the process of **elaboration**, meaningful musical pieces are generated.

-Schoenberg's and Schenker's theories are different, but both separate music's appearance from its generative mechanism, and both believe that, **under certain operations, music can be generated from simple and limited materials.** The difference is that in Schoenberg's theory, the operations are repetition, variation, and combination, while in Schenker's are various elaborations.
+Schoenberg and Schenker have different theories, but both separate music's appearance from its generative mechanism, and both believe that, **under certain operations, music can be generated from simple and limited materials.** The difference is that in Schoenberg's theory, the operations are repetition, variation, and combination, while in Schenker's are various elaborations.

 Now let's return to Chopin's nocturne.
 First, consider theme A and A'.
 This is the beginning of theme A: